cmusatyalab/deltaic/README.md

 ## Setting up Deltaic

+1. Create a user account to run backups.

 1. Create an LVM volume group, a thin-provisioning pool, and a thin-provisioned backup volume within it.